jfamestad/julia/README.md

 # julia
 Julia Set Generator

-Julia generates a plottable data set of complex numbers and their "divergence score" under iteration.
+Julia generates a plottable data set of complex numbers and a score that indicates how quickly we diverge under iteration.

 https://en.wikipedia.org/wiki/Julia_set